collocations.org

 2. seat/position for sb/sth

-VERB + PLACE
+VERB + place

 sit (down) in, take

-We took our places round the table.
+We took our places around the table.

 go back to, return to